canaokar/serverless-weather/README.md

 ## Step 5 - Put everything in place

-1. Go to Lambda page, click on API Gateway in the Trigger section
-2. Click on the Link for the name - `gatechWeather-YOUR-NAME-API`
-3. In the Left menu select CORS, select *Configure*
-4. In the *Access-Control-Allow-Origin*, enter the S3 Website URL you copied.
-Click on *Add* button next to it.
-6. Click *Save*
-7. Return to S3 page
+1. Return to S3 page
-8. Open the `index.html` file in your file editor on your computer and enter the API Gateway URL on `line 103`
+2. Open the `index.html` file in your file editor on your computer and enter the API Gateway URL on `line 103`
-9. Go to Objects, upload, and upload the index.html file
+3. Go to Objects, upload, and upload the index.html file
-10. Voila!
+4. Voila!
 Open the website from the S3 website URL you copied.